ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

 The datasets section includes:

-- dataset name
+- Dataset name
 - Project (CMIP5 or 6, observations...)
+- Activity (CMIP6 only, sometimes it can be deduced automatically)
-- experiment (historical/ RCP8.5 etc...)
+- Experiment (historical/ RCP8.5 etc...)
 - Ensemble member
 - The time range
 - The model grid, gn or gr, (CMIP6 only).

-For example, a datasets section could be:
+- Dataset alias.
+If not specified, a unique alias will be created For example, a datasets section could be:

 .. code-block:: yaml